 The chair, Neil Barrett, has worked as an economist, state coordinator of Friends of the Earth (FOE), CEO of Video Education Australasia, and founder and inaugural chair of the local sustainability group, MASG.
 He has also co-authored a book on uranium mining and produced many educational and public interest videos.
 He is currently manager of the Hub building.

 Heather Barrett has a background in both business and community development.
 In 1994 she won the inaugural Victorian Business Woman of the Year.
 Currently, she is a committee member of the Growing Abundance Project, coordinator of the Hub Plot community garden and treasurer of the Foundation.

 Mark Carter has worked as a graphic designer in Melbourne and Castlemaine for mainly public sector clients, NGOs and trade unions.
 Since working with Neil at FOE over 40 years ago he has maintained an interest in political and environmental campaigning and now contributes to the Foundation’s print-based marketing.

-Jo Kaptein has been the Foundation’s project officer since mid 2014.
-With a Masters in Marketing and a successful track record of managing large marketing departments in commercial software and publishing in the UK, she has been instrumental in the success of the two MASH bulk-buy projects.
-She is responsible for all aspects of the promotion of the MASH community solar bulk-buy as well as partnerships and supplier relationships.
+Jo Kaptein has been with the Hub Foundation since mid 2014 initially as project officer and, since November 2017, as executive officer.
+With a Masters in Marketing and a successful track record of managing large marketing departments in commercial software and publishing in the UK, she has been instrumental in the success of the MASH community solar bulk-buy.
+She is responsible for all aspects of MASH including supplier & product selection, community engagement, partnerships and marketing.

 Deane Belfield is an engineer/entrepreneur, having worked for, or consulted to, major bluechip companies around the world.
 He is the principal of ECO2SYS which brings businesses together to create synergistic, industrial, ecology and renewable energy solutions, and also a director of Regenerative Australian Farmers (RAF).